f5devcentral/f5-puppet/README.md

 The virtual server brings your setup together.
 Your virtual server **must** have a `provider` assigned.

-####Step Two: Run your Puppet master
+####Step Two: Run puppet device

-Run the following to have the Puppet master apply your classifications and configure the f5 device:
+Run the following to have the device proxy node generate a certificate and apply your classifications to the F5 device.

 ~~~
-$ puppet device -v
+$ puppet device -v --user=root
 ~~~

 If you do not run this command, clients will not be able to make requests to the web servers.

 At this point, your basic web servers should be up and fielding requests.

+(Note: Due to [a bug](https://tickets.puppetlabs.com/browse/PUP-1391) passing `--user=root` is required, even though the command is already run as root.)

 ###Tips and Tricks